 The following is a general overview schedule.
-Any changes will be announced on Canvas and Discord.
-The class opens May 13th.
-The field portion starts and ends in Phoenix, Arizona May 26 - June 8, 2023.
-The class officially ends June 20th.
-You will have a few introductory activities that open May 13th and are due before the start of the field course.
+Changes will be announced on Canvas and Discord.
+You will have a few introductory activities that open when the class starts on May 12th and are due before the field course.
+The field portion starts and ends in Phoenix, Arizona May 25 - June 7, 2023.
+Your final essay is due June 20th.

-Field Course Schedule: Most days start with a morning meeting at 8:00 am, and end with a debrief at 5:00pm PST.
-Dinner will be served around 6:30 pm, unless stated otherwise.
+Field Course Schedule: Most days start with a morning meeting at 8:00 am, and end with a debrief before or after dinner.
 The schedule is paced to enable a rich learning experience while including time for breaks and rest.
-We build in time to work on activities and presentations, but you may work on these in your unscheduled time as well.
-A very detailed daily schedule is provided at least two weeks prior to the start of the course that articulates exactly what each group (in-person and remote) will be doing throughout the day during the field course.
+We build in time to work on activities and presentations, but you may choose to work on these in your unscheduled time as well.
+There are no required activities scheduled after evening debriefs.
+A very detailed daily schedule is provided one week prior to the start of the course that articulates exactly what we will be doing each day.
+The following is the general schedule with associated graded components (small details subject to change).

-Graded assignments: A: Activity, P: Presentation, R: Reflection
+Graded assignments: A: Activity, E: Engagement P: Presentation, R: Reflection